How To Lay And Maintain A Gravel Driveway In 7 Simple Steps

 Golden Gravel Driveway With Plants

-There’s nothing so welcoming as the familiar crunch of a gravel driveway as you arrive home.
+There’s nothing as welcoming as the familiar crunch of a gravel driveway as you arrive home.
 If you’re looking to improve the look of your home, laying a gravel driveway yourself is a fun, affordable project that allows you to get creative.

 Regardless of your landscaping experience, creating a gravel driveway is really simple and can be achieved by any motivated DIYer.